Creating Short Term Programs

 - Draft budget

-Upon receipt of documents, the Office of International Education will review the documents with members of the Global and International Engagement Council (GIEC) subcommittee on Study Abroad to seek suggestions.
+Upon receipt of documents, the Office of International Education will review the documents and seek suggestions, as needed.

 - Winter Programs: April 1